What Role Does Emotion Play In Strategy Execution?

 So far, it doesn’t seem like emotion has any role to play.
 However, Quy Huy, associate professor of strategy at INSEAD, argues that strategy needs to have an emotional component as well as a rational one.

 Mr Huy argues that in fact, the emotional attitudes of key staff members, particularly in middle management positions, will have a crucial role in executing strategy effectively.
-These soft human factors can have as much importance for realising company initiatives as more concrete factors like your project planning structure.
+These soft human factors can have as much importance for realizing company initiatives as more concrete factors like your project planning structure.

 Left unchecked, emotionally-based resistance to company strategy can have a deeply detrimental effect on project execution.